London's Oldest Restaurant

-Throughout its long history the tables of Rules have been crowded with writers, artists, lawyers, journalists and actors.
+Throughout its long history, the tables of Rules have been crowded with writers, artists, lawyers, journalists and actors.
 As well as being frequented by great literary talents - Charles Dickens, William Makepeace Thackery, John Galsworthy and H. G Wells.
-Rules has also appeared in novels by Rosamond Lehmann, Evelyn Waugh, Graham Greene, Dick Francis and Claire Rayner.
+Rules have also appeared in novels by Rosamond Lehmann, Evelyn Waugh, Graham Greene, Dick Francis and Claire Rayner.

 On the first floor by the lattice window, was once the most celebrated "table for two" in London.
 This was the Prince of Wales favourite spot for wining and dining the beautiful actress Lillie Langtry.

 The past lives on and is captured in literally hundreds of drawings, paintings and cartoons.
 The late John Betjeman then Poet Laureate described the ground floor interior as "unique and irreplaceable and part of literate and theatrical London."
 In all its 200 years, spanning the reigns of nine Monarchs and entering its 4th Century it has been owned by only 3 families.

 The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
 Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.